beaker-project/beaker-project.org/dev/proposals/beaker-usage-report-emails.rst

 Deferred features
 -----------------

+* To reduce the the complexity of the initial iteration of the design, users who have systems on loan will not receive the reminder emails.

-In future, it would be possible to build a dashboard page that displays users' systems and jobs.
+* In future, it would be possible to build a dashboard page that displays users' systems and jobs.
+Then we can use it in the email template to give users an overview of their Beaker usage.